 She has been in Dubai for over 33 years as a teacher, leader and entrepreneur and continues to be deeply involved at all levels of the school and nursery.

 Taher Gharib is the Director at Al Salam School.
 He was born and grew up in the United Arab Emirates and returned to the UAE after obtaining his Undergraduate degree in Neuroscience and Behaviour from Canada and an MSc in Developmental Neuroscience from Kings College London.
 He began working at Al Salam in 2011 and continued on to be awarded an M.Ed in Educational Leadership from Zayed University.

-He has worked as a teacher and Deputy Principal and now oversees general management and development of Al Salam School.
+He previously served as a teacher and later as Deputy Principal at Al Salam.
+He now oversees general management and development of Al Salam School.

 Prior to her 23 years working in Education, Mrs Nikhat Rehman graduated with a MSc in Chemistry and a degree in Education with a diploma in HR management.
 She began her career as Manager Administration and HR with a multi-national company and then made her way into Education teaching Chemistry at the Secondary level.
 Mrs Nikhat started her work in school administration as a Deputy Head in a British School and was then promoted to Principal at the same school where she served for 16 years.
 She currently is heading a British Curriculum School in the UAE.

 She believes that students learn best when they feel safe, respected and appreciated for who they are.
 They should be taught to be resilient, adaptable, flexible and confident.

 Taher Khalid is an American with more than thirty years of experience in youth development programs.
 He has been in the Middle East for the last twenty five years.